orgua/universal-android-debloater-UI/README.md

 - you need a 64bit System due to the dearpygui-framework
 - make sure python 3.6+ is on your system
-- installation and execution need a terminal for now (most probably with admin rights)
+- installation and execution need a terminal for now
 - probably not every step is necessary on your system
 - (optional) copy your adb-key to this folder, otherwise a new one is generated and your phone wants a confirmation on first connect
 - (optional) to not mess with you python-setup, you can setup a [virtual-env](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)